hb020/ltspbatchsim/readme.md

 Multiple output signals can be shown, but they will be each in their own graphs, one row per signal.
 Each job is either a Transient analysis, either an AC analysis.
 For transient analysis, different time scales or zoomed sections can be shown, each in their own column.
+For AC analysis, gain and phase each have their own column, or be merged in the same column.

 ## Requirements for installation